How to Start a Daycare at Home: A Complete Guide [PRO]

 Funding & grants

 Starting a daycare, even on a small scale, is an investment.
 You'll need to buy toys, food, cots, babyproofing supplies, and more.
-Luckily, the U.S. Office of Child Care provides grants to many licensed child care programs across the country, which can help offset your costs.
+Luckily, the U.S. Office of Child Care provides daycare grants to many licensed child care programs across the country, which can help offset your costs.

 Reach out to your state's Child Care and Development Fund (CCDF) Administrators for support.
 They can connect you with helpful resources, guide you to available grants, and assist you throughout the application process.